Azure/cortana-intelligence-price-analytics/User Guide/UserGuide.md

 typical for Minute Maid ($2.39) and the model is pushing for a higher price.

-The Excel tabular output lets you see the predicted number more precisely and use the them in your Excel calculations.
+The Excel tabular output lets you see the predicted number more precisely and use them in your Excel calculations.

 #### Cross-price elasticities